cloudmesh-community/sp20-516-243/chapter/ai-azure-cognitiveservices.md

 ## Applications

 As cognitive services is an umbrella service, there are different categories of developer tools within this service.
-This includes decision tools, language tools, speech tools, vision tools, and search tools.
+This includes decision tools, language tools, speech tools, and vision tools.
 Not all tools are available in all regions. [[Documentation](<https://azure.microsoft.com/en-us/global-infrastructure/services/?products=all>)].
 ### Decision

 Decision tools enable stakeholders to automate data analysis for a variety of applications including anomoly detection, content moderation, and personalizing.
 This can provide service for both end-user and developer to scale businesses and automate menial work.